-All of these factors, of course, can also be reasons for bilateral aid managed by Member States to be not sufficiently effective, as research in a number of European institutes (such as the above named DIE or ODI or others) suggested.
+All of these factors, of course, can also be reasons for bilateral aid managed by Member States to not be sufficiently effective, as research in a number of European institutes (such as the above named DIE or ODI or others) has suggested.

-4.1.
-Goals of community aid
+4.1 Goals of community aid

-Let's turn to the goals of community aid first.
-Since 1993, the European Community Treaty enumerates four themes of Community activities in development policy without prioritising one over the other - explicitly as complementary to member states' policies:
+Let us turn to the goals of community aid first.
+Since 1993, the European Community Treaty enumerates four themes of Community activities in development policy without prioritising one over the other.
+These objectives are explicitly described as complementary to member states' policies: